 The techniques and procedures used are determined according to the established therapeutic objectives:

-- Neuropsychological techniques of restoration, compensation and modification of the environment for the treatment of cognitive alterations.
+- Neuropsychological techniques of restoration, compensation of cognitive alterations and modification of the environment to improve functionality.

-- Neuropsychological behaviour modification techniques to improve behavioural control.
+- Neuropsychological behaviour modification techniques to improve behavioural management and behaviour alterations.

 - Neuropsychotherapy with the aim of facilitating the adaptation process, as well as tackling emotional aspects and deficit awareness.